-This demographic targeting can be very cost effective for local niche businesses.
+This demographic targeting can be very cost-effective for local niche businesses.

-Many businesses mistakenly think that when they post an update on their Facebook page, that this gets seen by all of their fans.
-This is not the case – in actual fact it may only be seen by as little as 10-15% of your Facebook Page fans.
+Many businesses mistakenly think that when they post an update on their Facebook page, this gets seen by all of their fans.
+This is not the case – in actual fact, it may only be seen by as little as 10-15% of your Facebook Page fans.
 Because of the vast quantity of content being posted on Facebook, there is an algorithm used to decide what is or is not presented to each user.

 Facebook does have the facility for you to pay to have your post appear in front of a greater number of users.
 Again when used for targeted posts, this can be very effective.

-To further enhance Facebook Marketing capabilities, they have recently launched what is known as sponsored results.
+To further enhance Facebook’s Marketing capabilities, they have recently launched what is known as sponsored results.
 This means that anyone doing an organic search on the site will have sponsored results come up first, similar to that of Google.
 For those that pay for the ads, it can greatly increase visibility and in effect has the ability to place your company right in front of your target audience, every single time.

 Insights for business

-For any local businesses, plugging into and harnessing the power of Facebook Marketing is important but it can be time consuming to set up and manage, especially if you don’t have a marketing department, or the marketing department consists of…well…you.
+For any local businesses, plugging into and harnessing the power of Facebook Marketing is important but it can be time-consuming to set up and manage, especially if you don’t have a marketing department, or the marketing department consists of…well…you.
 It is also a lot more successful when there is a clear social media strategy and associated processes in place.